neondatabase/website/content/docs/manage/roles.md

 ## Manage roles with SQL

-You can create and manage roles in Neon using SQL in the same way you would in any stand-alone PostgreSQL instance.
-Roles created using SQL have the same privileges as roles created in stand-alone PostgreSQL.
-These roles are not granted membership in the [neon_superuser](#the-neon_superuser-role) role like roles created with the the Neon Console, CLI, or API.
+Roles created with SQL have the same privileges as newly created roles in a stand-alone PostgreSQL installation.
+These roles are not granted membership in the [neon_superuser](#the-neon_superuser-role) role like roles created with the Neon Console, CLI, or API.
 You must grant these roles the privileges you want them to have.

 To create a role with SQL, issue a `CREATE ROLE` statement from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).